Dowell-Lab/srworkshop/projectB/day08/worksheets/d8_worksheet1_ChIPseq_analysis.md

 ### Step 3: Map quality and summary of QC

 1. Edit and run the `03_mapqc_and_multiqc.sbatch` script.

 2. Once the alignment is complete, we can assess mapped read distribution on the genome using *preseq*.
 Preseq estimates a library's complexity and how many additional unique reads are sequenced with an increasing total read count.

 - Note: The output is going into the QC folder as well (*${QC}/preseq*).

 3. Lastly, we can summarize all the QC output using *multiqc*.
 This tool summarizes all the QC metrics within a specified folder and shows all the samples summarized side by side.

+**NOTE: Unfortunately, we do not have the appropriate version of python on the AWS to run multiQC.
+The preseq part of the script will run, the multiQC will not.
+Instead, use this path to copy the multiqc results to your computer

 - There is a summary table for all the quality control metrics reported, additionally, several tabs for each of the QC metrics can be explored interactively.